OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/tully-galaxies-images/index.md

 :align: left
 :alt: The Tully Galaxies as seen with highly exaggerated images.

-An outrageous exaggeration---the Tully Galaxy Images so large we can see the structure of the universe from outside the data set.
+An outrageous exaggeration---the Tully Galaxy Images are so large we can see the structure of the universe from outside the data set.
 :::